-Mr Thomas is currently Non-executive Chairman of the Supervisory Board of Champagne Laurent Perrier since April 2021 and of the Supervisory Board of Ardian since 2015, the Lead Independent Director of Teleperformance since 2018, a Non-executive Director of MycoWorks since 2021, a Non-executive Director and Founder of Shang Xia Trading (China) since 2010, and a Non-executive Vice-Chairman of the Supervisory Board of Massilly Holding.
+Mr Thomas is currently Non-executive Chairman of the Supervisory Board of Champagne Laurent Perrier since April 2021 and of the Supervisory Board of Ardian since 2015, the Lead Independent Director of Teleperformance since 2018, a Nonexecutive Director of MycoWorks since 2021, a Non-executive Director and Founder of Shang Xia Trading (China) since 2010, and a Non-executive Vice-Chairman of the Supervisory Board of Massilly Holding.

-18. Jasmine Whitbread Non-executive Director Swiss/British, born 1963
+16. Jasmine Whitbread Non-executive Director Swiss/British, born 1963

 Ms Whitbread was appointed to the Board as a Non-executive Director in 2021.
-She is a member of the Nominations and the Governance and Sustainability Committee.
-Since February 2022 she serves as the Chairwoman of the Governance and Sustainability Committee.
+She is a member of the Governance and Sustainability Committee, and was a member of the Nominations Committee until April 2022.
+Since February 2022 she has served as the Chair of the Governance and Sustainability Committee.

-She graduated from the University of Bristol and completed the Executive Programme at the Stanford Graduate School of Business.
+She was awarded a Bachelor of Arts Degree and an Honorary Doctorate of Laws from the University of Bristol and completed the Executive Programme at the Stanford Graduate School of Business.

-Ms Whitbread is an experienced Non-executive Director with a long-standing interest in ESG issues.
+Ms Whitbread is an experienced Non-executive Director with 20 years of experience in Sustainability and ESG issues.
 She has a leadership and management background spanning marketing, technology, finance, media, telecommunications and not-for-profit organisations.
 She has previously served as CEO of Save the Children International from 2010 to 2015 and London First from 2016 to March 2021.
-She also served as a Non-executive Director on BT Group PLC from 2011 to 2019 where she was a member of the Audit and Risk Committee and chaired the Digital Impact & Sustainability Committee.
+She also served as a Non-executive Director of BT Group PLC from 2011 to 2019 where she was a member of the Audit and Risk Committee and chaired the Digital Impact & Sustainability Committee.
 She was an advisor to Richemont's Governance and Sustainability Committee and its precursor from 2020 to 2021.

-Ms Whitbread is currently Non-executive Chair of Travis Perkins PLC since March 2021, a Non-executive Director of Standard Chartered PLC since 2015 and chair of the Culture & Sustainability Committee, and a Non-executive Director of WPP PLC since 2019.
+Ms Whitbread is currently Non-executive Chair of Travis Perkins PLC since March 2021.
+She is also Non-executive Director, Chair of the Compensation Committee and a member of the Sustainability Committee of WPP PLC since 2019.
+She has been a Non-executive Director, Chair of the Culture & Sustainability Committee and a member of the Nomination and Remuneration Committees of Standard Chartered PLC since 2015, and is due to step down from this board in May 2023.